netdata/netdata/docs/monitor/enable-notifications.md

 Learn more about Netdata's notifications system in the [notification](/health/notifications/README.md) docs.

-Now that you have health entties configured to your infrastructure's needs, and notifications to inform you of anomalies, you have the tools you need to start troubleshooting with [visual anomaly detection](/docs/troubleshoot/visual-anomaly-detection.md) and [Metric Correlations](/docs/troubleshoot/metrics-correlation.md).
+Now that you have health entities configured to your infrastructure's needs, and notifications to inform you of anomalies, you have the tools you need to start troubleshooting with [visual anomaly detection](/docs/troubleshoot/visual-anomaly-detection.md) and [Metric Correlations](/docs/troubleshoot/metrics-correlation.md).